ChrisGrindereng/Functional/README.md

 # Functional

 - A number of exercises for practicing functions and algorithms.
 - Most are solved using imperative functions.
-(Except the "isVowel" function in "Part 7" which uses an elegant lambda expression I'm quite proud of.)
+(Except the "isVowel" function in "Part 7" which uses an elegant lambda expression.)

 ##The following is a list of all the functions and parts: